-"Ventre Saint-Gris!
+"Ventre Saint - Gris!
 It was little knowledge or wisdom that I acquired there," he answered.
 "Truth to tell, I have lived more and learned more during these few weeks that we have been sliding about in the rain with our ragged lads than ever I did when I was page of the court, with the ball of fortune at my feet.
-It is a sorry thing for a man's mind to have nothing higher to dwell upon than the turning of a compliment or the dancing of a carranto.
+It is a sorry thing for a man's mind to have nothing higher to dwell upon than the turning of a compliment or the dancing of a corranto.
 Zounds, lad!
 I have your friend the carpenter to thank for much.
 As he says in his letter, unless a man can get the good that is in him out, he is of less value in the world than one of those fowls that we hear cackling, for they at least fulfil their mission, if it be only to lay eggs.
 Ged, it is a new creed for me to be preaching!"

-"But," said I, "when you were a wealthy man you must have been of service to some one, for how could one spend so much money and yet none be the better?"
+"But," said I, "when you were a wealthy man you must have been of service to some one, for how could one spend so much money and yet none be the better ?"

-"You dear, bucolic Micah!" he cried, with a gay laugh.
-"You will ever speak of my poor fortune with bated breath and in an awestruck voice, as though it were the wealth of the Indies.
-You cannot think, lad, how easy it is for a moneybag to take unto itse f wings and fly.
-It is true that the man who spends it doth not consume the money, but passes it on to some one who profits thereby.
+"You dear, bucolic Micah!" he cried, "Life is indeed life on such a night as | with a gay laugh.
+"You will ever speak of my poor fortune with bated breath some needy man-of-letters in quest of a and in an awestruck voice, as though it were the wealth of the Indies.
+You cannot think, lad, how easy it is for a moneybag to take unto itself wings and fly. \mathbf{It} is true that the man who spends it doth not consume the money, but passes it on to some one who profits thereby.
 Yet the fault lies in the fact that it was to the wrong folk that we passed our money, thereby breeding a useless and debauched class at the expense of honest callings.
 Odd's fish, lad! when I think of the swarms of needy beggars, the lecherous pimps, the nose-slitting bullies, the toadies, and the flatterers who were reared by us, I feel that in hatching such a poisonous brood our money hath done what no money can undo.
-Have I not seen them thirty deep of a morning when I have held my levée, cringing up to my bedside-----"
+Have I not seen them thirty deep of a morning when I have held my levée, cringing up to my bedside-"